liferay-search/liferay-docs/en/user/articles-dxp/140-workflow/08-using-kaleo-forms.markdown

 is laborious.
 It's much better to have a tool for quickly defining a process to suit each use case.
 The process architect must define both the data that gets collected and the process the data moves through to reach its final state.
-To accomplish this, @product@ already includes the [Dynamic Data Lists app](/docs/7-2/user/-/knowledge_base/u/creating-data-definitions) for defining forms, and the
+To accomplish this, @sharepoint@ already includes the [Dynamic Data Lists app](/docs/7-2/user/-/knowledge_base/u/creating-data-definitions) for defining forms, and the
 [Workflow Designer app](/docs/7-2/user/-/knowledge_base/u/workflow-designer)